johnliu55tw/debian-packaging/README.md

 $ gpg --fingerprint <Your email>
 ```

-It will print out the GPG fingerprint similar to the above:
+It will print out the GPG fingerprint:

 ```
 pub   rsa3072 2020-11-14 [SC] [expires: 2022-11-14]